liflab/beepbeep-3-book/markdown/advanced/README.md

   b.
 Without using a `FunctionTree`

 2. Create a chain of processors that receives three streams of numbers as its input.
 Its output should be a stream of *sets* of numbers.
 The output set at position *i* should contain the *i*-th element of each input stream, only if this element is positive.
 That is, if the first event of each stream is respectively -1, 3, 4, the first output set should be {3,4}.

+3. Create a chain of processors that receives a stream of collections of numbers, and returns...
+  a. the average of each collection
+  b. the largest number of each collection

+4. The `Strings` utility class in BeepBeep defines a `Function` object called `SplitString`.
+Use it to create a processor chain that receives a stream of arbitrary strings, and returns a stream made of each individual word, except those that start with the letter "a".
+For example, on the input event "this is an abridged text", the chain would produce the output events "this", "is", "text".
+(Hint: a simple solution involves the use of  `Unpack`.)

+5. Consider a stream of letters of the alphabet.
+Create a processor chain that always returns the number of occurrences of the letter that has been seen most often so far.
+For example, on the input stream a,b,a,c,c,b,a, the processor would return 1,1,2,2,2,2,3.
+(Hint: a possible solution involves `Slice`, `Cumulate`, `Maps.Values` and `Numbers.max`, among others.)

 <!-- :wrap=soft: -->